dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 You can add all the files you want in that section and then you could read them by accessing **context.AdditionalFiles**.
 This collection have objects with **Path** property that shows path to the file and **GetText()** method that gives you content.
 Having those information you can basically do anything - for example parse json/xml/csv and build model you like.

-For more advance sample yo cane read [New C# Source Generator Samples](https://devblogs.microsoft.com/dotnet/new-c-source-generator-samples/)
+For more advance sample you cane read [New C# Source Generator Samples](https://devblogs.microsoft.com/dotnet/new-c-source-generator-samples/)

 # Template